 Nepal has quickly become one of my favorite countries I’ve ever been to.
 Whether it’s the jaw dropping views or the hospitality of the locals, this country has tons of reasons to visit.
-Before I came, it was one of the countries I did the least amount of research on.
-Below are some of the things you need to know before coming, plus some helpful tips once you’re there.
+Before I came, it was one of the countries I did the least research on.
+Below are travel tips for Nepal including everything you need to know before arriving and when you’re there.

 Before you go…